 What is debt-to-income?

 A debt-to-income ratio (DTI) is just as it sounds — your total monthly housing and debt payments versus your gross monthly pre-tax income.
 Besides LTV, DTI is one of the most important aspects a lender will look at before they approve you for a loan.
 Why?
-Because the lender wants to make sure you have the ability to pay for your loan.
+Because the lender wants to make sure you have the ability to repay for your loan.

 If you're applying for a loan with your spouse or someone else, you may be able to use the combined income for both borrowers.
-However, this also means you need to include the debt of both spouses.
+However, this also means you need to include the debt of both individuals.
 If one of the borrowers has a high amount of debt and a comparatively low income, you may want to consider whether it makes sense for both people to be on the loan.
 Community property states may be different.

 How to calculate DTI